bvoightlab/bvoightlab.github.io/research/index.md

 <!-- start MR unit -->
 {% capture text %}

 Causal inference is one of the most challenging - but important - problems in biology and medicine.
 As a human genetics lab, we are active in the application of _Mendelian Randomization_ as a statistical approach to provide one line of evidence on the causal inference problem.
 Available projects include Big Data analysis or methods development.
+(Image credit to Sanderson et al. 2022, Fig. 1)

 {%
   include button.html